CubitsDev/Phonics/README.md

 # Phonics
-A new and improved Audio Server, built to tackle issues
+A new and improved Audio Server, built to tackle issues.

+Using NextJS and Sockets.io